-There's no better way to celebrate Memorial Day than by gathering with friends and family with some good music and chilled drinks in the sunshine state of California.
+There's no better way to celebrate Memorial Day than by gathering with friends and family with some good music and chilled drinks in the golden state of California.

 Memorial Day is celebrated on the last Monday of May.
-It was created to honor not only those who died in wars or serving their country, but also serves as a day for personal remembrance for lost loved ones.
-It's also a three-day holiday weekend that signals the start of the summer season.
+This holiday was created to commemorate U.S. Service Members who died while on active duty and also serves as a day for personal remembrance for lost loved ones.
+However, Memorial Day is also a three-day holiday weekend that signals the start of the summer season.

 Top Memorial Day Activities in Northern California

-Although San Francisco is alive on Memorial Day weekend with your choice of activities, you can still remember our fallen soldiers without going into the city.
-Find a festival that meets your group's interests, keep it low-key and head to the flea market, or try all of these fun things to do in Northern California.
+San Francisco is alive on Memorial Day weekend with your choice of activities.
+Find a festival that meets your group's interests or keep it low-key and head to the flea market.
+You can also have fun without going into the city.
+Try some of these other fun things to do in Northern California over the holiday weekend.

 Memorial Day Fun in Southern California

-Put on some sunscreen and head to the county fair or celebrate with a bang by watching the fireworks at Sea World.
-Wherever your three-day weekend takes you, you won't be short of relevant activities to choose from and fun places to go in southern California:
+Put on some sunscreen and head to a country fair or celebrate with a bang by watching the fireworks at Sea World.
+There are lots of events in the Los Angeles area.
+Wherever your three-day weekend takes you, you won't be short of activities to choose from and fun places to go in Southern California:

-Summer Nights Fireworks begin Memorial Day weekend at Sea World San Diego.
-Or head for Palm Springs where the Palm Springs Air Museum celebrates the spirit of Memorial Day in a special way: A World War II-era B-25 Mitchell bomber airplane drops thousand of red and white carnations to salute fallen comrades.
+Carnation Drop, Palm Springs Air Museum: The museum celebrates the spirit of Memorial Day in a special way: A World War II-era B-25 Mitchell bomber airplane drops thousand of red and white carnations to salute fallen comrades.

 Memorial Day Fun in the Rest of California

-Have a three-day weekend?
-Get a little further away from home than usual and head to one of these few places that would make a great Memorial Day Getaway:
+If you have a three-day weekend, you can get a little further away from home than usual and head to one of these few places that would make a great Memorial Day Getaway:

-- Eureka: It's not the quirky science-infested town from the TV show, but a nice little place on the northern coast that's filled with charming Victorian-style homes.
+- Eureka: It's not the quirky science-infested town from the TV show of the same name—which is located in the Pacific Northwest—but a nice little place on the northern coast of California that's filled with charming Victorian-style homes.

-- Rent a Houseboat: For an excellent beginning-of-summer blowout in a warm year, grab some friends and rent a houseboat on Lake Shasta or the Sacramento River Delta.
+- Rent a Houseboat: For an excellent beginning-of-summer blowout grab some friends and rent a houseboat on Lake Shasta or the Sacramento River Delta.

 - Mount Lassen: This volcano last blew its top in 1915, but you'll still find plenty of fire and brimstone simmering beneath the surface - and some great scenery all around.